The Xometry app works best with JavaScript enabled!

 • Bottle blanks

 Thin-walled packaging is a lightweight method of protecting consumer products or foodstuffs from damage or contamination.
-Packaging is typically less than 1 mm thick and is a very effective barrier to outside contamination.
+Packaging walls are often less than 1 mm thick and can be effective barriers to contamination.

-The transportation industry is primarily concerned with the conveyance of large quantities of raw materials through rail, air, or sea.
+The transportation industry is primarily concerned with conveying large quantities of raw materials through rail, air, or sea.
 Mass public transportation also falls under the umbrella of the transportation industry.
 Typical applications of injection molded products in transportation can include:

 • Train seats